Ole Rømer: Determination of the speed of light

 365·24·60/π·22 ≈ 7,600.

-In comparison, the modern value is circa 299,792 km s^{−1}/29.8 km s^{−1} ≈ 10,100.
+In comparison, the modern value is approximately 299,792 km s^{−1}/29.8 km s^{−1} ≈ 10,100.

 Rømer neither calculated this ratio, nor did he give a value for the speed of light.
 However, many others calculated a speed from his data, the first being Christiaan Huygens; after corresponding with Rømer and eliciting more data, Huygens deduced that light travelled 16 2/3 Earth diameters per second, which is approximately 212,000 km/s.

 Rømer's view that the velocity of light was finite was not fully accepted until measurements of the so-called aberration of light were made by James Bradley in 1727.

 In 1809, again making use of observations of Io, but this time with the benefit of more than a century of increasingly precise observations, the astronomer Jean Baptiste Joseph Delambre reported the time for light to travel from the Sun to the Earth as 8 minutes and 12 seconds.
 Depending on the value assumed for the astronomical unit, this yields the speed of light as just a little more than 300,000 kilometres per second.
-The modern value is 8 minutes and 19 seconds, and a speed of 299,792.458 km/s.
+The modern value is 8 minutes and 19 seconds, and a speed of 299,792,458 m/s.

-A plaque at the Observatory of Paris, where the Danish astronomer happened to be working, commemorates what was, in effect, the first measurement of a universal quantity made on this planet.